Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 #### Creation of Persistent Classes

-If you are using Unix platforms as well as WOK and CDL, you can create your own persistent classes.
-In this case, data storage is achieved by implementing Storage and Retrieval drivers.
+If you use Unix platforms as well as WOK and CDL, you can create your own persistent classes.
+In this case, data storage is achieved by implementing *Storage* and *Retrieval* drivers.

 The <i> Storage </i> package is used to write and read persistent objects.